alexander-adams1/Vocle/README.md

 Tests:

 Frontend: the frontend tests written test if the site, the singleplayer and multiplayer along with all additional components appear in the HTML document when rendering the site.
 The submit button is tested as well to ensure that the submit button is rendered correctly when accessing the drop down menu information and displaying the guess component onto the screen.
+The play button for the multiplayer gamemode is also tested to see if it times out properly after 30 seconds and displays the Game Over screen.

 Backend: